 However, more research is needed to measure the potential anti-inflammatory effects of amaranth in humans.

-Summary Animal and test-tube studies show that amaranth may have an anti-inflammatory effect in the body.
+test-tube studies show that amaranth may have an anti-inflammatory effect in

 Cholesterol is a fat-like substance found throughout the body.
 Too much cholesterol can build up in the blood and cause arteries to narrow.